 The Cabling System is flexible enough to adapt to almost any solar design.
-To determine the length and cable type that you need, take into account the following considerations:
+To determine the length and cable type that you need, apply the following considerations:

-- The number of Enphase Microinverters to be installed on the AC branch circuit.
-Be certain to allocate the correct number of connectors, including extra connectors for gaps and turns. - Additional length required to reach from the AC branch circuit junction box to the first microinverter.
-If greater than half a connector interval is needed, it may be necessary to allow for one (or more) unused connectors in order to span this distance.
-Unused connectors must be covered with Enphase watertight sealing caps. - Plan to minimize the number of unused connectors with three-phase systems.
+- Account for the number of Enphase Microinverters to be installed on the AC branch circuit.
+Make sure to allocate the correct number of connectors, including extra connectors for gaps and turns. - Plan for additional cable length to reach from the AC branch circuit junction box to the first microinverter.
+If greater than half a connector interval is needed, you may need to allow for one (or more) unused connectors in order to span this distance.
+You must cover unused connectors with Enphase watertight sealing caps. - Minimize the number of unused Engage Cable connectors with three-phase systems.
 When cable connectors are left unused on a three-phase system, it creates a phase imbalance on the branch circuit.
 If multiple cable connectors are skipped over multiple branch circuits, the imbalance can multiply.

 You can sometimes avoid skipping Engage Cable connectors with the use of Engage Couplers.
-The Engage Coupler can be used to connect two Engage Cables or to connect Engage Cable to field cable.
+Use the Engage Coupler to connect two Engage Cables or to connect Engage Cable to field cable.
 There are many possible scenarios for each type of connection, but they generally fall into four categories:

 - Engage Cable to Engage Cable: - 1.
 Make use of leftover lengths of Engage Cable - 2.
-Transition between portrait and landscape Engage Cable - o Engage Cable to Field Cable (#12 TC-ER): - 3.
+Transition between portrait and landscape Engage Cable - Engage Cable to Field Cable (#12 TC-ER): - 3.
 Transition between sub-arrays on the same circuit - 4.
 Create wiring extensions for Engage Cable

-NOTE: Engage Coupler only supports #12 TC-ER, which may not be sufficient for homerun wiring.
+NOTE: The Engage Coupler only supports #12 TC-ER, which may not be sufficient for homerun wiring.
 Enphase Energy recommends maintaining less than 2% voltage drop across all wiring.